Financial Accounting

 The course Finansregnskap (Financial accounting) includes preparation and analysis of financial statements.
 The objective is to develop a basis for understanding accounting information.
 The course covers basic accounting principles, valuation rules, and presentation and disclosure requirements according to Norwegian Accounting Act.
 The course demonstrates how financial statement can be used for accounting analyses, with an emphasis on on evaluation of risk and profitability.
 The most common measurement problems in financial reporting are explained.
 In addition, the course will introduce accounting for complex transactions of business combinations.

 Accounting theory discusses several models for accounting, especially the historical cost and fair value models.
 The course will discuss various models to enable students to understand advantages and disadvantages with the model in the Norwegian Accounting Act.
 The teaching emphasise the ethical challenge in financial reporting; to give open, objective, reliable and relevant information to external users the enterprise is dependent on.
-Several historical examples of reporting manipulation are given; examples where important information is excluded or biased and beyond commonly accepted ethical values and professional standards.
+Historical examples of reporting manipulation are given; examples where important information is excluded or biased and beyond commonly accepted ethical values and professional standards.
 The attempts to secure accounting quality through law regulation and the auditing function will also be examined.

 Course overview: